inesmoreno/hci/README.md

 engaging experience with your video conferences!

 In this repository you will find:
-- The project's notebook reporting on all stages of the design process and deliverables
+- The project's notebook reporting on all stages of the design process and deliverables (folder /website)

   To view the website navigate to https://inesmoreno.github.io/hci/website/